Contents

 Dazzling diamonds & Royal secrets: Tower of London's Crown Jewels

+Discover the Crown Jewels, a dazzling collection of national importance nestled in the heart of London.
+These aren't just treasures; they're a magnificent assembly of over 100 artefacts, each piece richly adorned with over 23,000 gemstones.
 At the core of the collection is the storied St Edward's Crown.
 It is used in the solemn moments of crowning a new monarch and the Imperial State Crown, symbolizing sovereignty and power during the most critical state occasions and entrusted to the Tower of London.

 Step into the Tower of London, a historic fortress by the Thames, which has been the proud guardian of the Crown Jewels since the 1660s.
 Visitors worldwide come to witness these emblems of monarchy, making it an essential experience for understanding the grandeur of Britain's past.

-Quick Facts about Crown Jewels
+Quick facts about Crown Jewels

 Crown Jewels of the Tower of London